 The remove missing files files option deletes files from the live site that don’t exist on the staging site.
 This option can be useful.
 For instance, if you deleted a plugin or theme on the staging site then it doesn’t make much sense to keep those files hanging around on the live site.

 The Database Tables section is important as well.
 By default, Toolkit copies all database tables, except for the posts and users tables.
 If you modified content or edited users on the staging site then you don’t want to exclude those tables.
 However, you do need to be aware that the tables may have changed on the live site.

 If you are familiar with the WordPress database then you can also select which tables you want to copy over.
 This can be handy if, for instance, your website has a shop.
 You don’t want to lose any order information, and you can therefore exclude any tables that store customer and order data.

 And finally, the “new tables only” option is mainly useful if you installed a plugin that has its own table(s) in the database.
 The new tables are copied to the live site, but all other tables are left untouched.

 Admittedly, the options can be daunting.
 That is just how it is – cloning and syncing websites always causes potential merge conflicts.
 By default, Toolkit does create a restore point when you copy data.
 So, if it all goes wrong then you can always restore the live site from the backup.
-However, in our testing the “Create a restore point” feature doesn’t work.
-Toolkit said it created a restore point, but it was nowhere to be found.

 As an aside, a nice feature of Toolkit is that it keeps a log.
 For instance, when you copy data you get step-by-step log entries.
 The entries aren’t very detailed – it doesn’t for instance show what options were selected – but it does you give you basic details, including timestamps.